virtual-labs/exp-terminal-velocity-of-a-spherical-body-in-water-iitk/experiment/experiment-name.md

-## Experiment nameTo determine the drag coefficient.
+## To determine the drag coefficient.